amangup/coding-bootcamp/lecture2/variables.md

 is_working_day = True
 ```

-The right hand side can also be other variables, or expressions, as shows in examples below:
+The right hand side can also be other variables, or expressions, as shown in examples below:
 ```python
 x = 2018
 year = x